 Steven J. Uhrich

-Steve graduated in the top 5% of this class from the UIC-John Marshall Law School in Chicago in 2012.
+Steve graduated cum laude from the UIC-John Marshall Law School in Chicago in 2012.
 He started his career as an Equal Justice Works Fellow with the Chicago Legal Clinic in South Chicago.
 For four years, he supervised a team of attorneys assisting financially vulnerable families by defending wrongful foreclosures and bringing novel affirmative claims against mortgage servicing companies.

 Steve now brings lawsuits on behalf of consumers in state and federal courts and litigates individual and class action cases at both the trial and appellate level in a wide variety of consumer finance areas.